acoli-repo/toolbox_py/README.md

 ## Acknowledgments

-This project is partially supported by the Affectedness project, under the Singapore Ministry of Education Tier 2 grant (grant number MOE2013-T2-1-016).
+The development of the [original code base](https://github.com/goodmami/toolbox) by [Michael Wayne Goodman](https://github.com/goodmami) and [Elizabeth Conrad](https://github.com/lizcconrad) for parsing Toolbox files was partially supported by the Affectedness project, under the Singapore Ministry of Education Tier 2 grant (grant number MOE2013-T2-1-016).
+The extension for bootstrapping SFST transducers from Toolbox files is developed by [Christian Chiarcos](github.com/chiarcos) in the project [The Postil Time Machine: Innereuropäischer Wissenstransfer als Graph](https://gepris.dfg.de/gepris/projekt/443985248?language=en), funded by the German Research Foundation (DFG, 2021-2025, grant number 443985248).